ways to satisfy your wanderlust when you can't travel

 Vernal Falls Overlook via Mist Trail

-Virtual Yosemite lets you jump around Yosemite National Park, click by click, way faster than you ever could in real life.
+Virtual Yosemite lets you bounce around Yosemite National Park, click by click, way faster than you ever could in real life.

-Each spot you navigate to plays natural sounds from the area (animals and tourists included), rotates, showing you 360-degree views, and has an informational box giving you more detail on each destination.
+Each spot you navigate to plays natural sounds from the area (animals and tourists included), rotates to show 360-degree views, and has an informational box giving you more detail on each destination.

 Virtually Travel Yosemite National Park Nevada Falls